 - Overall, we rate TheSpectator.info Questionable based on extreme right-wing bias, promotion of propaganda, blatant plagiarism, a complete lack of transparency, and being an imposter website.

-Reasoning: Extreme Right, Propaganda, Poor Sourcing, Plagiarism, Lack of Transparency, Imposter Website
+Reasoning: Propaganda, Poor Sourcing, Plagiarism, Lack of Transparency, Imposter Website

 Founded in December 2019, TheSpectator.info is a conservative imposter website using the same name as the credible Spectator Magazine.
-The website offers a description that reads “A conservative publication and syndicator with one aspiration to fulfill: a media platform where truth conquers all.”
+The website’s description reads, “A conservative publication and syndicator with one aspiration to fulfill: a media platform where truth conquers all.”

 The website completely lacks transparency as they do not provide an about page, author names, or bios and do not disclose ownership or funding.